Search results for:

 The 20W15A Snapshot gave us this noteworthy biome and even evolved striders to scowl more and turn purple-ish when they are outside of lava.
 These bizarre beings can still spawn in lava, but only if there is an air block on top of the lava block.

 Little baby striders can hop on the backs of regular-sized striders for a piggyback ride with this new update too.
 Now, you may be wondering:

 What is a Minecraft Strider?

 A strider is a passive mob that can move around on lava!
 Striders are peculiar little creatures that are challenging to describe with words.
 Speaking of 'mob,' are we getting ahead of ourselves here?

 Mobs are sentient beings that maneuver around various biomes in Minecraft.
 Mobs can be passive, hostile, or neutral.

 Passive Mobs include non-threatening creatures like bats, and Hostile Mobs include more, well, hostile beings like Creepers and Skeletons.
 There are even certain mobs that can be tamed, like, for instance, Ocelots.
 You can tame these cheetah-looking jungle cats with fish.

 Neutral Mobs will not attack you unless you attack them, and they will attack during the day only.

 Did You Know This About The Creeper Mob?

-The hostile mob famously called “The Creeper” was actually a bug in code.
-Speaking of “creepy,” did you know that the intensely creepy and ominous language spoken by the hostile mob called “The Elderman” is mainly just English words uttered backwards?
+The hostile mob famously called "The Creeper" was actually a bug in code.
+Speaking of "creepy," did you know that the intensely creepy and ominous language spoken by the hostile mob called "The Elderman" is mainly just English words uttered backward?